jpacg/awesome-stars/README.md

 - [LSPosed/AndroidHiddenApiBypass](https://github.com/LSPosed/AndroidHiddenApiBypass) -
 - [LSPosed/LSPatch](https://github.com/LSPosed/LSPatch) - LSPatch fork from Xpatch
 - [lianglixin/SlimXposedCompat](https://github.com/lianglixin/SlimXposedCompat) - XposedCompat for SlimHook
-- [CodingGay/BlackDex](https://github.com/CodingGay/BlackDex) - BlackDex is an Android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment.
-BlackDex can run on any Android mobile phones or emulators, you can unpack APK File in several seconds.
 - [2-young-2-simple/VirtualApp](https://github.com/2-young-2-simple/VirtualApp) - VirtualApp With Compatibility Of Android 10/11/12
 - [WindySha/xposed_module_loader](https://github.com/WindySha/xposed_module_loader) - This is a library that can load all the installed xposed modules in the android system.
 - [coderstory/CorePatch](https://github.com/coderstory/CorePatch) - Disable signature verification For Android